What are the 11 Indigenous tribes of Quebec?

 1. The Innu

-The Innu (formerly known as Montagnais) inhabit the Côte-Nord and Saguenay-Lac-Saint-Jean regions.
-They are famous for their traditional way of life based on hunting and fishing.
+The Innu (formerly called Montagnais) inhabit the Côte-Nord and Saguenay-Lac-Saint-Jean regions.
+They are famous for their traditional way of life centered on hunting and fishing.

 2. The Atikamekw

-Living mainly in the Mauricie and Lanaudière regions, the Atikamekw are known for their craftsmanship and their attachment to the boreal forest.
+Primarily inhabiting Mauricie and Lanaudière, the Atikamekw are known for their craftsmanship and their attachment to the boreal forest.

-This people lives in western Quebec and still practices a semi-nomadic lifestyle based on nature.
+This people lives in western Quebec and still practices a semi-nomadic way of life based on nature today.

-The Cree inhabit the James Bay area and are renowned for their self-governance and sustainable development initiatives.
+The Cree inhabit James Bay and are renowned for their autonomous governance and sustainable development initiatives.

 5. The Naskapi

-The Naskapi, a small community living in northern Quebec, have preserved an ancestral way of life based on caribou hunting.
+A small community living in northern Quebec, the Naskapi have maintained an ancestral way of life based on caribou hunting.

 6. The Wendat (Huron-Wendat)